ntampellini/TSCoDe/docs/operators_keywords.rst

    A graph with the energy of each image is written, along with the MEP guess and the converged MEP.
 It is also possible to provide three structures, that will be used as start, end and transition state guess, respectively.

+-  ``autoneb>`` - Analogous to the ``neb>`` operator, but automatically builds a MEP guess from a single structure.
+   At the moment, it is only able to do so for atropisomeric 7-member rings inversions.

 -  ``refine>`` - Reads the (multimolecular) input file and treats it as an ensemble generated during a TSCoDe embedding.
 That is the ensemble is pruned removing similar structure, optimized